HypothesisWorks/hypothesis/brand/README.rst

 General guidelines:

 - Prefer vector (``.svg``) formats to raster formats (``.png``) wherever possible.
+  However, some viewers don't handle the layers well - e.g. the left eye might be drawn in front of the head - in which case you might prefer ``.png``.
 - We consider the rainbow version to be canonical.
 The blue variant is provided for cases such as monochome versions or printing with a limited palette.